Cedar waxwing: Description

-The flight of waxwings is strong and direct, and the movement of the flock in flight resembles that of a flock of small pale European starlings.
-Cedar waxwings fly at 40 kph and fly at an altitude of 610 m.
+The flight of waxwings is strong and direct, and the movement of the flock in flight resembles that of a flock of small, pale European starlings.
+Cedar waxwings fly at 40 kph at an altitude up to 610 m.

 Cedar waxwings are also known as the southern waxwing, Canada robin, cedar bird, cherry bird, or recellet.

 The oldest observed cedar waxwing was eight years and two months old.

 Vocalizations

-The two common calls of these birds include very high-pitched whistles and buzzy trills about a half second long often, represented as see or sree.
+The two common calls of these birds include very high-pitched whistles and buzzy trills about a half-second long, often represented as see or sree.
 Its call can also be described as "high, thin, whistles."
 They call often, especially in flight.